Behind every great product is the story of hard decisions that turned out to be great decisions.

 There’s a saying amongst Ruby developers that "theres probably a Gem for everything".
 What’s more surprising, that saying is almost entirely true.

 And if there isn’t a gem for something, it will probably be written sooner or later.
-There is a gem that provides user authorization or manage user’s roles and abilities in your application, and there is also a gem that turns your test’s output into a rainbow - check out some other cool gems here.
+There is a gem that provides user authorization or manage user’s roles and abilities in your application, and there is also a gem that turns your test’s output into a rainbow.

 For a long time in PHP there was no easy and centralized way of managing libraries and dependencies.